chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/data.md

 yarn add vuex
 ```

-Then we’ll construct a simple Vuex store that responds to actions that change the state of tasks, in a file called `src/store.js` (intentionally kept simple):
+In a file called `src/store.js` we'll construct a standard Vuex store that responds to actions which will change the tasks state:

 ```javascript

 import Vue from 'vue';
 import Vuex from 'vuex';